tools-trade-va-sp1/s21-introductions/al2ka.md

 1. What are the three deadlines you need to know for this semester? every wednesay for weekly assignments; dec.
 6 for professional development tasks; pre, mid, and post surveys
-2. What are *professional development activities* and who should you ask if you have any questions? activities that are turned in as a report at the end of the semester; they are designed to have real life/ career implications ; ask an instructor for questions/ activity approval
+2. What are *professional development activities* and who should you ask if you have any questions? activities that are turned in as a report at the end of the semester; they are designed to have real life/ career implications and we have to get 8 total points ; ask an instructor for questions/ activity approval
-3. Will you need a textbook this semester?
+3. Will you need a textbook this semester? no, only a computer

 ### Introduction
 1. What's your name?